What is Summoning?

 Solo Summoning

 Characters with Gaia's Summoning III (Kijikaiaku) or Yile's Summoning III (Subtalleons) can attempt solo summons.
-These solo attempts carry a small chance of complete failure, meaning you lose your items without receiving a result.
+These solo attempts carry the same 33% chance of complete failure as regular Gaia's/Yile's summoning, meaning you lose your items without receiving a result.

 You cannot use additional items like Core Souls or Unhatched Eggs to bypass this failure chance when using these special abilities.
 The only way to completely eliminate the failure risk is to have the Tainted Tier 3 boost in addition to the summoning ability.